nicolerg/gtex-admixture-la/README.md

 # Impact of admixture and ancestry on eQTL analysis and GWAS colocalization in GTEx

-### NOTE: This repository is currently under construction.

 This repository provides code and resources used to perform the analyses presented in the bioRxiv preprint [Impact of admixture and ancestry on eQTL analysis and GWAS colocalization in GTEx](https://www.biorxiv.org/content/10.1101/836825v1) by Nicole Gay, *et al*.
 The author of all code is Nicole Gay (nicolerg@stanford.edu) unless otherwise noted.
 Please see the manuscript for context.

 Note that code is primarily provided to replicate analyses in the manuscript.
 However, when applicable, updated or more efficient versions of the code are also provided.